Self-Supervised Learning for Joint Pushing and Grasping Policies in Highly Cluttered Environments: Method

 \subsubsection{Goal-conditioned pushing}

-In this round of training, we fix the grasp model and only train the push model based on adversarial training, as mentioned earlier.
-Each episode has been defined as up to five pushes and a grasp in the end.
-In other words, if the $Q$-value of the grasp for the goal object exceeds a given threshed, the robot immediately executes the grasp action, and the episode is terminated.
-After a short period of 120 training grasp epochs, we observed that the goal-oriented grasp success rate increases dramatically as the push model manipulates the scene.
-Consequently, it increases the probability of the goal object's grasp (see Fig.~\ref{fig:trainingresults} \textit{third-row}).
-A positive reward is given to the push model only if it increases the future probability of grasping the goal object.
+In this training phase, we fix the grasp model and exclusively refine the push model through adversarial training.
+Each episode encompasses up to five pushes, culminating in a grasp.
+If the target object's grasp $Q$-value exceeds a certain threshold, the episode terminates with an immediate grasp by the robot.
+Within a mere 120 epochs, the push model's scene adjustments elevate the goal-directed grasp success rate significantly (see Fig.~\ref{fig:trainingresults}, third row).
+Rewards are allotted to the push model solely when it heightens the future grasp probability for the goal object.